flimflam-austin/hugo-cms-test/content/quick_reads/20180221-18-02-20-bump-stocks/index.md

       President Trump, Remarks, White House, Feb 20, 2018
     _key: card-2-68ef650b-e25a-4533-9996-fe0354f2c022
   - order: 2
+    useCheckmark: false
     body: >-
       ## Presidential Memorandum

-      Today, **I am directing the Department of Justice** to dedicate all available resources to complete the review of the comments received, and, as expeditiously as possible, **to propose for notice and comment a rule banning all devices that turn legal weapons into machine guns.**
+      Today,**I am directing the Department of Justice** to dedicate all available resources to complete the review of the comments received, and, as expeditiously as possible,**to propose for notice and comment a rule banning all devices that turn legal weapons into machine guns.**